 How it grows

 Western bleeding heart mainly spreads by underground rhizomes, but it’s also figured out a way to get more mileage.
-The little black seeds of this plant evolved an oil-rich appendage (called an elaiosome) which ants like to feed to their young.
+The little black seeds of this plant evolved an oil-rich appendage (called an elaiosome) which ants may feed to their young.
 When the ants toss the unused part of the seed that’s still viable, they assist in dispersal.

 The plant’s leafiness provides cover for small creatures like amphibians and various arthropods, and protects the soil as well.
 Reportedly, deer are not attracted to it, mostly likely because it contains an alkaloid — isoquinoline — which is toxic in large amounts.

 Try it at home

 This plant looks wonderful in woodland gardens growing beneath native conifers or other trees, in the company of ferns like deer fern (Blechnum spicant) or western sword fern (Polystichum munitum).
 It does best with light, moist soil that’s rich in organic matter.
 Adding a top layer of leaf compost or other organic matter (but not wood chips or bark mulch) and allowing fallen leaves to remain on soil will help maintain moisture around its roots, improve soil structure, and add some nutrients to the soil.